 One of the things I think about daily, is what actions I can take to live more waste-free.
 Small little gestures like saying no to a plastic bag may seem like it's done in vain sometimes, but just imagine if we all did that.
 The change would be immense.
 Here our my favourite waste free items to pack with me whenever I leave the house.
 If you have some favourites, please leave them in the comments!

-- Reusable Straw + Cutlery – One of the biggest complains from people I know living a waste free life, is why are plastic straws still a thing?
+- Reusable Straw + Cutlery - One of the biggest complains from people I know living a waste-free life, is why are plastic straws still a thing.
+While they are still vital for people with certain disabilities, we don't all need them.
 Americans use 500 million straws each day!
-That’s 1.6 straws per person, or the equivalent of enough straws to fill 125 school busses PER day.
-A simple step to help reduce this waste is 1) ask for no straw if you’re out in a restaurant 2) Have a reusable straw (metal or plastic) in your bag if you feel the need to use them.
+That's 1.6 straws per person, or the equivalent of enough straws to fill 125 school busses PER day.
+A simple step to help reduce this waste is 1) ask for no straw if you're out in a restaurant 2) Have a reusable straw (metal or plastic) in your bag if you feel the need to use them.
 Other utensils I like to take with me are a spoon and fork, because you never know if places only offer plastic options, or if you take something to go.

 - Basket + Bags - We all know that we're supposed to bring our reusable carry bags bags with us, but lets be real, how often do we remember them?
 Instead of worrying about reusable bags, I love to take my large wicker basket purse (a la Jane Birkin) wherever I go.
 It's lightweight and versatile and can fit an entire shopping haul.
 For loose items like lemons or bulk items, I love to use mesh bags (like these).
 While not all grocery stores love you using your own bulk bags, most of the good ones don't mind.
 Just be sure to write down the codes in your phone so that the cashier doesn't have to do extra work on your behalf.